 Syllabus - The number of copies to be printed are determined in conjunction with the General Chair and the Registration Chair.
 The major consideration is whether copies will be printed for every registration, or whether the syllabus is provided electronically.
 Remember to include the number for any copies ordered during registration.
-The Registration Chair will know how many additional copies were ordered.
-Consult with the General Chair regarding how many additional copies to print for attendees that might wish to buy a copy at the convention.
+The Registration Chair will know how many additional copies were purchased.
+Consult with the General Chair regarding how many additional copies to print for late registrations or for attendees that might wish to buy an additional copy at the convention.

-Evening Programs - Print enough copies for every member couple and single attending as well as approximately 50-100 extra to be left at the Registration area for those who forget to bring their copies to the ballroom.
+Evening Programs - Print enough copies for every member couple and single attending as well as approximately 50 extra.
+Those additional copies are left at the Registration area for those who forget to bring their evening programs to the ballroom.